daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 1. Access Omnia homepage, select the tenant where you are going to model and you will be redirected to the modeling area.

 2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Create new*** on the top right side.
-Set its Name as "Primavera", Behaviour Runtime and Data Access Runtime as External.
+Set its Name as "*Primavera*", Behaviour Runtime and Data Access Runtime as *"External"*.

     ![Modeler create DataSource](/images/tutorials/primaveraconnector/add-new-datasource.png)

-3. Create a new Agent with name "Employee", and set it as using the external data source "Primavera" that you created earlier.
+3. Create a new Agent with name *"Employee"*, and set it as using the external data source *"Primavera"* that you created earlier.

     ![Modeler create Agent](/images/tutorials/primaveraconnector/add-new-agent.png)

-4. On Agent Employee, navigate to tab "Data References", and define a reference for Primavera assemblies:
+4. On Agent *"Employee"*, navigate to tab *"Data References"*, and define a reference for Primavera assemblies:

     1. Interop.StdPlatBS900.dll
     2. Interop.StdBE900.dll